riebeekn/experiments-in-meteor-blog/_posts/2015-07-01-photo-blog-part-1.md

   "AWSBucket" : "<AWS BUCKET>"
 }
 {% endhighlight %}

+With `settings.json.template` we're specifying what our `settings.json` file should look like... minus the actual values.
+Including a template file means it should be easy for someone using our code to figure out what is required as far as settings go.

 OK, now we need to fill in our actual `settings.json` file, this is where the credentials.csv that we downloaded when creating our user in IAM comes into play.